Pistonight/botw-qt/cnn/README.md

     - Large chunks of words are obstructed, but the quest can still be inferred (like `Di<unreadable>ris` is `Divine Beast Vah Naboris`)
     - Other reason that the quest can be inferred, but the image should not be used for training.

-    Partial images are only used for validation, not training.
+    Partial images are treated as not quest banners in training.
 3. Bad quality images (`<dataset>/<none>`).
 These ones are banner images that are unreadable.
 These are used for both training and validation.
 For example:
     - The image looks like words, but a quest cannot be inferred
     - Critical parts of the quest are obstructed, and the quest cannot be inferred (like `Divine Beast Vah <unreadable>`)